Dionisiy/CA/introduction-to-objects.md

 The keyword `this` acts as a placeholder, and will **refer to whichever object called that method** when the method is actually used.

 ### **More Kinds of Methods**

+### **The Object Constructor**

+We mentioned the term **constructor**back in section one, when we talked about making an object using the keyword `new`.
+A **constructor** is a way to create an object.

+This means we have to add our properties one at a time, just like we've been doing.
+To review, we've created `bob` using the constructor and defined the `name` property for you.